- You are here:

 You will learn how to assess the robustness of the Bank’s processes.
 This will involve learning about end to end processes required to deliver the Bank’s products, learning the inherent risks in these processes and ways to mitigate these risks.

-You will be rotated to different functions within Wholesale Banking Operations, such as Trade, Cash, Client Services Group, Financial Market Operations, Client Coverage, Security Services and Loan Processing Unit.
-You will also be exposed to Wholesale Banking Compliance, Financial Markets, Transaction Banking or Origination & Client Coverage.
+You will be rotated to different functions within Business Banking Operations, such as Trade, Cash, Client Services Group, Financial Market Operations, Client Coverage, Security Services and Loan Processing Unit.
+You will also be exposed to Business Banking Compliance, Financial Markets, Transaction Banking or Origination & Client Coverage.

-You will be rotated to different functions within Technology, such as Country Technology Management (Consumer Bank, Wholesale Bank, Support Functions and Risk), and Country System Support (Desktop, Branch and Dealing Room).
-You will also be exposed to Consumer Banking or Wholesale Banking Operations.
+You will be rotated to different functions within Technology, such as Country Technology Management (Personal Banking, Business Banking, Support Functions and Risk), and Country System Support (Desktop, Branch and Dealing Room).
+You will also be exposed to Personal Banking or Business Banking Operations.

 To complement the on the job learning during rotations you will take part in technical training.
 This will develop your understanding of the mechanics of different functions within Finance, GTO and Risk.